Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Uncertainty Calibration for Propensity Estimation

-where $f(x)$ is the original propensity outputs, $\sigma$ is the sigmoid function and $b,c$ are learnable parameters for the sigmoid function~\cite{platt1999probabilistic}.
-It can be shown that the platt scaling is equivalent to the class condition Gaussian likelihoods with the same variance.
-For multi-class classification, the platt scaling can equipped with a temperature for softmax soften, which is called temperature scaling~\cite{guo2017calibration}.
-In this paper, we use the platt scaling for this NMAR binary setting.
+where $g_\phi(x)$ represents the original propensity outputs, $\sigma$ is the sigmoid function, and $b, c$ are learnable parameters of the sigmoid function~\cite{platt1999probabilistic}. { With the goal of achieving better alignment between predicted and true probabilities, parameters $b$ and $c$ are optimized using a negative log-likelihood (NLL) objective on a held-out calibration dataset.
+This process enables the model to learn a calibration mapping that minimizes overconfidence or underconfidence in predictions, thereby enhancing overall calibration performance.} Platt scaling is equivalent to class-conditional Gaussian likelihoods with the same variance.
+For multi-class classification, Platt scaling can be augmented with a temperature parameter to soften the softmax output, known as temperature scaling~\cite{guo2017calibration}.
+In this paper, we employ Platt scaling for the NMAR binary setting.

-With the calibrated propensity probabilities, we can train the recommendation on data missing not at random using a two step process: first train the IPS model, get the inverse calibrated propensities and then train the recommendation model using these inverse calibrated propensities.
-We present this process in Algorithm~\ref{alg:cap}.
+With the calibrated propensity scores, we can train the propensity-based CVR prediction debiasing model in two steps: first, train the propensity estimation model $g_\phi$, obtain the calibrated propensity scores, and then train the CVR prediction model $f_\theta$ using these inverse calibrated propensities.
+This process is detailed in Algorithm~\ref{alg:cap}. {Please note that, if the calibration method is Dual Focal loss, the loss gradient in line 4 would consider the added dual focal loss and no other calibration step (line 5-8) is needed. }

+{Our proposed method is built upon but differs from existing calibration approaches in several key ways.
+First, it is model-agnostic, enabling application across various propensity-based models without altering their underlying architectures.
+Second, unlike traditional calibration methods focused on general classification tasks, our approach specifically addresses propensity score calibration for post-click conversion rate (CVR) prediction, tackling the selection bias inherent in recommendation systems.
+Third, it uniquely integrates with debiasing techniques such as Inverse Propensity Scoring (IPS) and Doubly Robust (DR) learning, enhancing their effectiveness by resolving miscalibrated propensity scores.}

+{Our method is built upon the exsting calibration approachs but stands out by being model-agnostic, specifically targeting propensity score calibration for CVR prediction to address selection bias in recommendation systems.
+Unlike existing methods, it integrates with debiasing techniques like IPS and DR learning, improving their effectiveness.
+Additionally, it prioritizes Expected Calibration Error (ECE) as a key metric, offering a focused evaluation of calibration quality in the context of the counterfactual propensity estimation in recommendation.}